petehwu/holberton-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory script to list current working director

-1-listit script to show content of current directory 2-bring_me_home script to change to user's home directory 3-listfiles script to display directory contents in long format 4-listmorefiles script to display hidden files in long format 5-listfilesdigitonly script to display files in long format with id and group id displayed in numeric
+0-current_working_directory script to list current working director 1-listit script to show content of current directory 2-bring_me_home script to change to user's home director y 3-listfiles script to display directory contents in long format 4-listmorefiles script to display hidden files in long format 5-listfilesdigitonly script to display files in long format with id and group id displayed in numeric